f

 Image Alt

-Curriculum 2023 Food Science and Technology Study Program
+Bachelor Programme in Food Science and Technology Curriculum

-Evaluation of curriculum implementation at Food Science and Technology Study Program (FST SP) UNHAS is carried out every four years to follow the development of science, applicable regulations, or the needs of the industrial world (DUDI) and stakeholders.
+Evaluation of curriculum implementation at Bachelor Programme in Food Science and Technology Study Program (BP FST) UNHAS is carried out every four years to follow the development of science, applicable regulations, or the needs of the industrial world (DUDI) and stakeholders.

-Curriculum updating at Food Science and Technology Study Program (FST SP) UNHAS is carried out every four years, the 2015 PS ITP UNHAS Curriculum was then updated to the 2019 Curriculum.
-The preparation of the 2019 FST SP UNHAS Curriculum is also based on the Hasanuddin University Academic Senate Regulation on the Hasanuddin University Study Program Curriculum Development Policy (Number: 46929/UN.4/IT.03/2016).
+Curriculum updating at Bachelor Programme in Food Science and Technology Study Programme (BP FST) UNHAS is carried out every four years, the 2015 BP FST UNHAS Curriculum was then updated to the 2019 Curriculum.
+The preparation of the 2019 BP FST UNHAS Curriculum is also based on the Hasanuddin University Academic Senate Regulation on the Hasanuddin University Study Programme Curriculum Development Policy (Number: 46929/UN.4/IT.03/2016).

 students, and education staff to get input in order to update the curriculum.

 The 2019 curriculum is also aligned with the Food Technology undergraduate education standards issued by the Indonesian Food Technologists Association (PATPI).
-In addition to curriculum alignment in accordance with KKNI level 6 components, the 2019 PS ITP curriculum also adopts the provisions of Outcome Based Education (OBE) based on the Dean’s Task Letter Number: 2993/UN4.16.1/DL.14.06/2018 concerning the improvement of the OBE-based curriculum.
+In addition to curriculum alignment in accordance with Indonesian National Qualification Frameworks (KKNI) level 6 components, the 2019 BP FST curriculum also adopts the provisions of Outcome Based Education (OBE) based on the Dean’s Task Letter Number: 2993/UN4.16.1/DL.14.06/2018 concerning the improvement of the OBE-based curriculum.

-The curriculum of the Food Science and Technology Study Program was approved by the senate of the Faculty of Agriculture, Hasanuddin University Curriculum 2023 UNHAS 15 Food Science and Technology Study Program in accordance with Decree No. 6972/UN4.10/KR.00.01/2019 on the Ratification of the Faculty of Agriculture Curriculum: 6972/UN4.10/KR.00.01/2019 concerning Ratification of the Faculty of Agriculture Curriculum.
+The curriculum of the Food Science and Technology Study Programme was approved by the senate of the Faculty of Agriculture, Hasanuddin University Curriculum 2023 UNHAS 15 Food Science and Technology Study Programme in accordance with Decree No. 6972/UN4.10/KR.00.01/2019 on the Ratification of the Faculty of Agriculture Curriculum: 6972/UN4.10/KR.00.01/2019 concerning Ratification of the Faculty of Agriculture Curriculum.

 Graduate Profile and Competencies